MasoniteFramework/docs/tutorials/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-This will create that file for us.
+This will create that template we wanted above for us.

-If we put some text in this file like:
+We can put some text in this file like:

 {% code-tabs %}
 {% code-tabs-item title="resources/templates/blog.html" %}